-- 1) Comparability of type(s) of aquatic resource at impact and mitigation sites; - 2) Capacity of a mitigation site to offset loss or degradation of an aquatic resource feature or attribute that is distinctive to an impact site (for example, support of special status species, connectivity with other aquatic resources in proximity to the impact site).
+- 1) Comparability of type(s) of aquatic resource at impact and compensatory mitigation sites; - 2) Capacity of a compensatory mitigation site to offset loss or degradation of an aquatic resource function that is distinctive to an impact site (for example, support of special status species, connectivity with other aquatic resources in proximity to the impact site).

 3.2.
-Watershed approach: The compensatory mitigation rule (33 C.F.R. part 332) requires the Corps of Engineers to undertake a watershed approach for compensatory mitigation decisions to the extent appropriate and practicable (33 C.F.R. § 332.3(c)(1)).
+Watershed approach: The compensatory mitigation rule (33 C.F.R. part 332) requires the Corps to undertake a watershed approach for compensatory mitigation decisions to the extent appropriate and practicable (33 C.F.R. § 332.3(c)(1)).
 The ultimate goal of the watershed approach is "to maintain and improve the quality and quantity of aquatic resources within watersheds through strategic selection of compensatory mitigation sites."
 It is expected that the use of a watershed approach will result in ecologically successful compensatory mitigation that more effectively offsets losses of aquatic resource functions and services.
-In undertaking the watershed approach, the Corps will consider watershed needs and how the location of compensatory mitigation sites would address those needs.
-The type of aquatic resource proposed for mitigation should be ecologically suitable to the location and complement the diversity (including spatial distribution) of aquatic resources in a project watershed.
+In undertaking the watershed approach, the Corps will consider watershed needs and how the location of compensatory mitigation should be ecologically suitable to the location and complement the diversity (including spatial distribution) of aquatic resources in a project watershed (or alternatively: ecoregion, physiographic province, or other geographic area of interest).
 These considerations will include evaluation of the appropriate size watershed (e.g. Hydrologic Unit Code (HUC) 8 versus HUC 10 or 12 subdivisions, or the use of topographic watersheds) depending on the project size, type, and level of project impacts.

-3.2.1 Watershed plans: According to the Mitigation Rule, watershed plans should be used when available and appropriate.
+3.2.1 Watershed plans: According to the Mitigation Rule, certain types of watershed plans should be used when available and appropriate.